thi-ng/umbrella/packages/rle-pack/README.md

 Then per value:

 - 1 bit - encoding flag (1 = RLE encoded, 0 = single occurrence)
-- 8 bits - value
+- n bits - value

 The following is only used for repeated values:

 - 2 bits - repeat class
 - 3/4/8/16 bits - repeat count - 1 (if > 0x10000 then split into chunks...)

+Brief overview for 8-bit word size (default):

 | Repeats | Original (bits) | RLE (bits) | Saving (bits) | Ratio    |
 |---------|-----------------|------------|---------------|----------|